 3. Inflammatory bowel disease:

 It is a group of gastrointestinal diseases caused by genetic anomalies that lead to painful inflammation of the inner lining of the digestive tract.
-Ulcerative colitis and Crohn disease are inflammatory bowel diseases that can affect infants (12), causing persistent diarrhea.
+Ulcerative colitis and Crohn’s disease are inflammatory bowel diseases that can affect infants, causing persistent diarrhea (8).
 Inflammatory bowel disease is genetic and has no treatment.
-Medications should be taken every day to for relieving the intensity of the symptoms (13).
+Medications should be taken every day to relieve the intensity of the symptoms.

 4. Fruit juice:

-Fruits juices come loaded with nutrients, but sometimes they can be too much to handle for an infant’s little body.
-Poor absorption and nutrient overload expel these excess nutrients in the form of watery diarrhea (14).
-The American Academy of Paediatrics recommends against giving fruits juices to babies below one year (15).
+Fruit juices come loaded with nutrients, but sometimes they can be too much to handle for an infant’s little body.
+Malabsorption and nutrient overload expel these excess nutrients in the form of watery diarrhea (9).
+The American Academy of Paediatrics recommends against giving fruits juices to babies below one year (10).
 Whole fruits are better as they are rich in fiber and have tolerable levels of nutrient concentration.

 5. Heat exhaustion:

 Babies are poor at adjusting to extreme temperatures.
 If the baby is in a hot climate for long he may suffer from dehydration and headaches due to loss of body water.
 In extreme cases, he may also have abdominal cramps and diarrhea (11).
 The baby must be in cool or moderate temperatures and should be given adequate fluids.

 Infant diarrhea can be a side effect of antibiotics as they act against bacteria.
 They kill the good intestinal bacteria, and digestion becomes difficult (13).
 The baby’s condition improves when the antibiotic course is concluded.

 Diarrhea in babies can last from a couple of days to weeks depending on the intensity of the condition.
 This makes it imperative to know what to expect when a baby is going through a bout of diarrhea.